 Engen - Quickees Play

-Thanks to augmented reality, Engen has created a fun dynamic, where its customers can visit the more than 900 service stations in South Africa, and win great prizes hunting augmented reality treats.
+Engen has created a fun dynamic where customers and users can visit more than 900 service stations in South Africa and win great prizes by playing augmented reality games.

 Observatory of the territory

-The Observatory of the territory is a spin-off of the University of Oviedo, which uses geolocated augmented reality to generate different routes of tourist and cultural interest.
-They are based on Onirix to dump their historical and cultural contents, using the tools for creating maps and routes.
+The Observatory of the Territory is a spin-off of the University of Oviedo that uses geolocated augmented reality to generate different routes of tourist and cultural interest.
+They use Onirix to upload their historical and cultural content, using the tools for the creation of maps and routes.

-They also adapt their content to various types of possible routes: urban, trails, coastal, mountain, etc.
+They also adapt their content to various types of possible routes: urban, trails, coastal and mountain routes, etc.